jpham197/bts-contribution-vis/README.md

 ## How to Run Code
 To run the project locally:
 1. Download the project or clone it onto your machine
+2. ```cd``` into the project folder
-2. Start up a local server either by using a text editor extension or a simple python server
+3. Start up a local server either by using a text editor extension or a simple python server

 To view the project live: [Click here](https://sandraalsayar.github.io/bts-contribution-vis/)